keith-kurak/expo-local-first-conf-2025-lessons/01-expo-start.md

 🏃**Try it (2).** This is also a great time to checkout the devtools again.
 Both the Expo and web clients have them.
 On web, check in the console logs for the devtools link.

+### More debugging: inspect SQLite state
+Now that we're running our own local sync server, we can more closely inspect what is going on with it.

+In **packages/sync-backend**, as changes are made, SQLite database files will be updated at **TBD**.
+We can inspect those with a SQLite viewer.

+1. Install (insert name of SQLite viewer extension here) from the recommended VS Code extensions.

+2. Open one of the files at **packages/sync-backend/???/TBD**.
+Now you can see its contents.

 > [!NOTE]
 > Why Does mobile:// use http and web use ws://?
 TODO: I don't actually know!
 Is it web sockets vs long-polling?